kiskolabs/splendidbacon/README.md

 4. Create database.yml in the config folder.
 You can `cp config/database.example.yml config/database.yml` to get a starting point.

+5. Create the `.env` file.
+You can `cp sample.env .env` to get a starting point.

-5. Setup the database (create DB, load schema, load seed data)
+6. Setup the database (create DB, load schema, load seed data)

     `rake db:setup`

-6. Start the app
+7. Start the app

     `foreman start`